Cech Closure Spaces: A Unified Framework for Discrete and Continuous Homotopy: Homotopy theory on closure spaces

 We remark here that the closure structures given in Section \ref{sec:ScMet} can be used to define so-called `persistent' homotopy groups in the following way.
 If $q \leq r$, then the identity maps are continuous, and therefore induce maps $\iota^{(q,r)}_n:\pi_n(X,c_q) \to \pi_n(X,c_r)$, $n\geq 0$, which are homomorphisms for $n \geq 1$.
 We define the \emph{persistent homotopy groups} of a metric space $X$ by

 and the \emph{persistent components} of $X$ by

 \begin{rem} We additionally note that, for any metric space $(X,d_X)$ and the collection of closure structures $\{(X,c_r) \mid r \geq 0\}$, we may form a superlinear family in the sense given in \cite{Bubenik_deSilva_Scott_2015} in the following way.
 First, let $P=[0,\infty)$ be endowed with the standard order, and let $\catname{D}=\catname{ScMet}$.
-The maps $\Omega_\epsilon: t \mapsto t+\epsilon$ is a superlinear family in $(P,\leq)$, and therefore, by Theorem 3.21 in \cite{Bubenik_deSilva_Scott_2015}, the interleaving distance (Definition 3.20 in \cite{Bubenik_deSilva_Scott_2015}) gives a psuedometric $d^{\Omega}$ on the category $\catname{D^P}$ of functors from $\catname{P} \to \catname{ScMet}$.
+The maps $\Omega_\epsilon: t \mapsto t+\epsilon$ is a superlinear family in $(P,\leq)$, and therefore, by Theorem 3.21 in \cite{Bubenik_deSilva_Scott_2015}, the interleaving distance (Definition 3.20 in \cite{Bubenik_deSilva_Scott_2015}) gives a pseudometric $d^{\Omega}$ on the category $\catname{D^P}$ of functors from $\catname{P} \to \catname{ScMet}$.
 We are grateful to Peter Bubenik for this observation. \end{rem}

-\acknowledgement{The author would like to thank H\'{e}l\`{e}ne Barcelo, Marian Mrozek, and Frank Weilandt for interesting and useful discussions, Conrad Plaut for discussions on his work in \cite{Plaut_Wilkins_2013}, Peter Bubenik for several useful remarks and for the reference to \cite{Bubenik_deSilva_Scott_2015}, Frank Weilandt for helpful, detailed comments on an earlier version of this paper, Marian Mrozek and the Jagiellonian University for excellent hospitality during a short visit.
-I'd like to thank the reviewer for a number of suggestions which greatly improved the paper and streamlined several proofs.}
+\acknowledgement{We would like thank H\'{e}l\`{e}ne Barcelo for interesting and useful discussions on her work on discrete homotopy, Conrad Plaut for discussions on his work in \cite{Plaut_Wilkins_2013}, Peter Bubenik for several useful remarks and for the reference to \cite{Bubenik_deSilva_Scott_2015}, Frank Weilandt for helpful comments on an earlier version of this paper, and Marian Mrozek and the Jagiellonian University for excellent hospitality during a short visit.
+We would also like to express our gratitude to the reviewer for the many detailed, thoughtful remarks which greatly improved the paper and helped to streamline a number of proofs.}